jonobg/cfgpp-format/README.md

 ## 🤝 **Contributing**

 ### **How to Contribute**
-1. **🎯 Choose your focus area**: Current features or AI-aware roadmap
+1. **🎯 Choose your focus area**: Core features, documentation, or examples
 2. **📋 Follow coding standards**: See implementation-specific guidelines
 3. **✅ Add comprehensive tests**: All new features require tests
 4. **📚 Update documentation**: Keep examples and specs current